scholarslab/scholarslab.github.io/collections/_people/brandon-phan.md

 roles:
 - Makerspace Technologist, 2017-2021
 ---
-Brandon Phan is a Makerspace Technologist.
+Brandon Phan was a Makerspace Technologist 2017-2021.